Edinburgh vs Dublin

 So which city wins overall?

-At the end of the day, both cities ended up being way too different yet way too similar to compare.
+At the end of the day, both cities ended up being way too different to compare.
 If you’ve seen one, you sure haven’t seen the other, but both cities have a historic and cultural beauty to them that can’t be overlooked.
-If you could visit only one or the other, I’d recommend Dublin because it has a lot more to do but you could never go wrong with Edinburgh.
-Edinburgh is much more physically beautiful, in my opinion.
+If you have to choose one or the other, I’d say Dublin if you’re looking for a bigger city feel or want to hit the clubs, etc. However Edinburgh is physically more beautiful and even though the culture is more low key, people fall in love with its charm.
+If it helps, I brought my family to both Edinburgh and Dublin – all of them liked Edinburgh more to tour.

 Tags: dublin, edinburgh, europe, ireland, scotland